YottaDB/YDBDoc/GTMAdminOps/dse.rst

 .. parsed-literal::
    DSE> change -block=2 -record=4 -CMPC=10 -key="^CUS(""Jones,Vic"")"

 This command changes the compression count of the key ^CUS(Jones,Vic) to 10.
 It is assumed that the key CUS(Jones,Tom) already exists.
-The following table illustrates how YottaDB/GT.M calculates the value of CMPC in this case.
+The following table illustrates how YottaDB calculates the value of CMPC in this case.

 +---------------------------------------------------+------------------------------------------+---------------------------------------------------------+
 | Record Key                                        | Compression Count                        | Resulting Key in Record                                 |